uralys/taverne-website/src/pages/docs/react.md

 `La Taverne` pours data for you by:

-- Extracting your content from your global state
+- Extracting your content from your global state,
-- (Only when there is an update:) notifying and giving it to your containers
+- (Only when there is an update:) notifying and giving it to your containers.

 The `pour` hook allows to listen to changes in your global state, use the part you need in your local props.